atom-sw/annotest-subjects/README.md

 ```

 6. Some bugs require some datasets or files.
-for such bugs, there is a bash script named `make_data.sh`,
+For such bugs, there is a bash script named `make_data.sh`,
 running which downloads these dependencies and puts them
 in directory `~/annotest_subjects_data` on your machine.